VSU-AndroidProject/FirstSteps/README.md

 Login Screen: This screen will display text boxes where the user will input their campus email and password.
 Logging them into their account

 Home Screen: This screen will display four cards: "My Packages", "Terms of Use", "My Account", and "Help".
-The user can click on any of these cards and be taken to other pages.\
+The user can click on any of these cards and be taken to other pages.

+About Screen: This screen will display information about Trojan Order

+Terms of Use Screen: This screen will display the terms of use of the application.

-My Packagaes Screen: This screen will show
+My Packages Screen: This screen will show a list of the current packages.
+The user will be able to click on these packages and bring up another screen with a description.

+My Packages Description Screen: This is the screen that will show when the user clicks on the package.
+This screen will give the user the option to select pickup or delivery.
+If the user selects pick up then the screen will show a QR code.
+If the user selects delivery anotheer screen will show.

+Delivery Screen: This screen will show if the user selects delivery.
+It will display where and when the package will be delievered to the students dorm room.

 3. Navigation
 Tab Navigation (Tab to Screen)
+Loading Screen
 Home Screen
-Cart Screen

 Flow Navigation (Screen to Screen)
+Loading Screen
+    => Login Screen
 Login Screen
-    =>Home Screen
-    =>Cart Screen
-Items Screens
-    =>Home Screen
-    =>Cart Screen
-    =>Search Screen
-Search Screen
-    =>Home Screen
+    => Home Screen
-    =>Bundles Screen
+Home Screen
-    =>Items Screen
+    => My Packages Screen
-    =>Cart Screen
+    => About Screen
+    => Terms of Use Screen
-    =>Explore Screen
+My Packages Screen
-Checkout Screen
+    => Package Descriptions Screen
-    =>Home Screen
+Package Descriptions Screen
-    =>Cart Screen
+    => Delivery Screen

 Wireframes
 [Add picture of your hand sketched wireframes in this section]